 If you’re robbed

-Hopefully you’ll have cash stashed away in secret places on your body.
-While the thought of being mugged is unpleasant, you might want to carry a bit of cash in your pockets to relinquish if you’re robbed.
+Hopefully you’ll have cash stashed away in discreet places on your body.
+While the potential for getting mugged is unpleasant to think about, you might want to carry a small amount of cash in your pockets to give up if you’re robbed.
 It goes without saying that if you’re being robbed and your safety is in jeopardy, just hand over your cash.

 Alerting the authorities